nassir-malik/IOT-ESP8266-Alexa_Skills_Garage_Door/README.md

 Alexa skills to control ESP8266 without opening a router's port/firewal.

-In This project you will beable to controll ESP8266 with Google Home without opening a firewall port or setuping a revers proxy.
+In This project you will be able to control ESP8266 with Alexa skills without opening a firewall port or setuping a revers proxy.

 1. Download this project and unzip.